Xeckt/reggie/README.md

 }
 ```
 It can be cumbersome setting values like this.
 Instead, we have a helper function `CreateValue(...)`.
-The function will infer the underlying type and process it accordingly.
+The function will obtain the underlying type and process it accordingly.
 As a result, types can be custom:

 ```go
 type QWORD uint64